hruiz1191/hruiz1191/README.md

 - 💼 **Professional Network:** [LinkedIn - hruizcs](https://www.linkedin.com/in/hruizcs)

 ---

-### ⚡ Fun Fact
-I'm not just a coder — I also love creating **interactive stories, AR effects, and retro-style games** that blend creativity and technology.
-I believe learning should always be fun!

----

-⚙️ **"Learning to code is like learning a superpower — and I'm here to share the magic!"**

 <!---
 hruiz1191/hruiz1191 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.